HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 Getting a firm grip on mathematical models is *really* hard for CS master students.
 Often times, machine learning papers are just impenetrable for them.

-So while CS majors do have an edge in programming, but they also have to catch up with a whole set of equally valuable skills.
+So while CS majors do have an edge in programming, they also have to catch up with a whole set of equally valuable skills.
 It's easy to forget how far you have already made it, when you are 2 years into your PhD.
 Don't be afraid.